After you extract the repository manager archive, two directories will appear:

 This directory contains all components and plugins that constitute the application

-../sonatype-work/nexus3, includes subdirectories that contain all the components, repositories, configurations and other data persisted by the repository manager.
-The subdirectories are listed as:
+The data directory includes subdirectories that contain all the components, repositories, configurations and other data persisted by the repository manager.

 The parent directory of all file system based blob stores that are not defined with an absolute storage path.
 For example, the default blob store will live at